drohal3/aq-vis-backend/README.md

 ## Prerequisites
 To run locally, listed commands require docker engine and docker-compose tool to be installed.

 The app can be run directly on the host machine.
-See commands in appropriate `Dockerfile` for more details for Linux OS.
+See commands in appropriate `Dockerfile` for more details how to run the app with Linux OS.

 ## Instructions
->**Note:** Instructions for querying data for third-parties are in the separate website: https://idealaq.github.io/cpcvis-data-docs/
+>**Note:** Instructions for querying data for third-parties are documented on the separate website: https://idealaq.github.io/cpcvis-data-docs/

-> **Note:** The name of the container (app-backend) might not be the same.
-Verify using `docker container ls`.

 To run the backend locally, run
 ```bash